bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 # Security Considerations

-PeeringDB OAuth will be the minimum requirement for authorization of API requests.
+PeeringDB OIDC will be the minimum requirement for authorization of API requests.

 # Protocol
 (Jenny--this is not up-to-date, but I pasted in what we had in the google doc and will revise)